google-gemini/generative-ai-dart/pkgs/google_generative_ai/README.md

 See additional examples at [samples/](https://github.com/google/generative-ai-dart/tree/main/samples).

+For detailed instructions, you can find a quickstart for the Google AI Dart SDK in the Google documentation: http://ai.google.dev/tutorials/dart_quickstart.
+This quickstart describes how to add your API key and the SDK to your app, initialize the model, and then call the API to access the model.
+It also describes some additional use cases and features, like streaming, embedding, counting tokens, and controlling responses.

 ## Additional documentation

 You can find additional documentation for the Google AI SDKs and the Gemini